Photo Grid Block Pro

 When there are more published events than the Per page setting, a Load more button appears below the grid.
 Clicking it fetches the next page from GET /eventonomy/v1/events and appends the cards.
 The button hides automatically when all events are loaded.

-The button state is driven by the shared eventonomy Interactivity store - no separate JavaScript is needed.
+The button state is driven by the shared eventonomy Interactivity store, so no separate JavaScript is needed.

 What's Next?